proxmox/ceph/ceph/doc/cephadm/services/osd.rst

 * If you add new disks to the cluster, they will automatically be used to create new OSDs.
-* If you remove an OSD and clean the LVM physical volume, a new OSD will be created automatically.
+* When you remove an OSD and clean the LVM physical volume, a new OSD will be created automatically.

 If you want to avoid this behavior (disable automatic creation of OSD on available devices), use the ``unmanaged`` parameter: